KleinerHacker/unity-ui-ex/README.md

 * `IOSliderJingle` - Play a jingle on slider value changed

 The audio settings can changed in project settings.
 You can switch to SFX system.

-‼️ Please note: Audio system for UI will change in feature!